KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 OnKeyUp()
 ```

-These events can no longer be blocked by other `Drawable`s in the hierarchy such that they are guaranteed to be invoked if their respective "begin" event has been previously invoked, as illustrated by the relationship table:
+These events can no longer be blocked by other `Drawable`s in the hierarchy such that they are guaranteed to be invoked if their respective "begin" event was previously invoked, as illustrated by the relationship table:

 |   begin event   |        end event(s)       |
 | --------------- | ------------------------- |